brillout/goldpage/docs/readme.template.md

 $ goldpage build
 ~~~

-Your pages are built at `.build/browser/`;
+Your pages are built at `.build/browser/`.
-if your pages are static, deploy `.build/browser/` to a static host such as Netlify and you are done.
+If your pages are static, deploy `.build/browser/` to a static host such as Netlify and you are done.

 For server-side rendering, use a Node.js server and add the Goldpage middleware: